 Nurse Quality

-Adding to its strong resume, this facility also received an excellent nursing score, with a grade of A-.
-There are a host of subcategories within this area.
-Many of the factors are tied to nurse staffing.
-This particular nursing home provided 0.6 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality measures and this nursing home excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the state in this category.
+This facility received a very good nursing grade this year as well.
+It received one of our better scores in that category with a grade of B+.
+Our nursing score weighs many datapoints, but the primary consideration is the quantity of nurse hours spent with patients.
+This nursing home provides 0.6 hours of nursing care per resident per day.
+Finally, we also assessed several nursing quality measures and this facility excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place Illinois in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can frequently be avoided by providing better nursing care, such as employing a policy of moving a resident at least once a day.
+Pressure ulcers can typically be prevented by offering better nursing care, such as having a policy of moving patients more often.

 Long-term Care Quality